Mental Health Staff

 Started at ABHC in 2010

-Dr. Capetillo has a Ph.D. in Clinical Psychology (2004) with an emphasis in Health & Behavioral Medicine from Seattle Pacific University and has been recognized by the National Register of Health Services Providers in Psychology.
-Dr. Capetillo provides individual therapy for individuals of various ages from older adolescents through adulthood with various mental health concerns including pain management, depression, anxiety, and life transitions.
+Dr. Capetillo has a Ph.D. in Clinical Psychology (2004) with an emphasis in Health & Behavioral Medicine from Seattle Pacific University, has been recognized by the National Register of Health Services Providers in Psychology, and is licensed to practice in Washington State.
+Dr. Capetillo provides individual therapy for adults and senior adults with various mental health concerns including pain management, tinnitus, depression, anxiety, and life transitions.
 She integrates cognitive-behavioral therapy techniques with other treatment modalities to help individuals develop insight into and change maladaptive ways of behaving, feeling, and thinking.
 Dr. Capetillo views psychotherapy as a collaborative process in which she works in partnership with her patients to identify problems, set treatment goals, and then work together to achieve these goals.
-She also provides psychological and neuropsychological assessment including evaluations for personality, ADHD/ADD, Learning Disability, Intellectual and Memory Functioning, Executive Functioning and to assess if the diagnosis of dementia is appropriate.
+She also provides some assessment services.

 Pamela Ashby, LMHC